thclark/django-rabid-armadillo/docs/source/installation.rst

 .. code-block:: py

-    pip install django-rabid-armadillo
+    poetry add django-rabid-armadillo

-Don't have a virtual environment with pip?
-You probably should! ``pyenv`` is your friend.
+Not using poetry?
+It's highly opinionated, but it's your friend.
 Google it.

-You'll need to install it as an app in your django settings:
+Next, you'll need to install this as an app in your django settings:

 .. code-block:: py